 Australia is a sovereign nation on the Australian continent and the largest country in the Ocenia.
 The country is known to be one of the major influencers on the global political scenario and is a coveted tourist destination.
 It is surrounded by sea it comprises of several islands and has a breath-taking coastline through the country.
 The country’s capital, Canberra, is its largest inland city with a population of over 403,000 people.
 Australia has a stable political system being a federal parliamentary constitutional monarchy.
 It comprises of six states and several other territories.
 Australia boasts of a big immigrant population with about 26% of its population being immigrants, this makes Australia an ideal place to study abroad.

 If you are willing to extend your stay in Australia after your studies have been concluded, you will be required to extend or renew your study permit according to the Australian Immigration rules.
 There will be an application process required to do the same.
-To know all the information on how to stay back after Study in Australia, click here: Stay Back options In Australia after your Graduation
+To know all the information on how to stay back after Study in Australia for international students, click here: Stay Back options In Australia after your Graduation

 Melbourne and Sydney are some of the most known destinations among international students.
 However, many of the students miss out on the best of the academic cities in Australia Canberra, Perth and Gold Cost.
 Here is more on top student cities in Australia: Top Student Cities in Australia